jallanxjallan/onemanairforce/adaptation/scenes/bambang_takes_his_seat.md

 ---
 category: past
 date: 07 May 1948
+name: Bambang Takes His Seat
 status: synopsis
+synopsis: '''Bambang finally gets his permanent assignment as RI-002 co-pilot when Muharto is promoted and reassigned to headquarters.'''
 title: Bambang Takes His Seat
-synopsis: Bambang finally gets his permanent assignment as RI-002 co-pilot when Muharto is promoted and reassigned to headquarters.

 ---

 Bambang finally gets his permanent assignment as RI-002 co-pilot when Muharto is promoted and reassigned to headquarters.